top of page

 Question 1: Will this reduce or remove the likelihood of pitting?

-FastPulse also states O-ring rubber seals must be made of Viton for FC; 3M revealed to me FC decomposes neoprene.
+FastPulse states O-ring rubber seals must be made of Viton for FC; 3M revealed to me FC decomposes neoprene.
 It is likely but by no means certain the O-ring seals in my Quantum / Continuum HG assemblies are Viton, but they are OEM modules without specifications; it may be prudent to replace them with Viton O-rings before adding FC.

 Question 2: Can I use FC-77 in place of FC-43?